OpenMined/Bootcamps/Beta-Bootcamp/README.md

 3. **Week 3:** Recording.
 Slides.
 4. **Week 4:** Recording.
 Slides.

+## Mentorship

+If you have expressed, in your application, the wish to receive mentorship, you will soon be matched with a Technical Mentor who will reach out to you.

+## Surveys

+Don't forget to take the weekly surveys. **Taking them is your chance to shape our future activities and help us improve.
+Please take a few minutes out of your time to take them.** Help us help you!
+We would also love to hear your ideas on how we can be more effective.

+*The items below will become links as the survey become available.*

+1. **Survey 1.**
+2. **Survey 2.**
+3. **Survey 3.**
+4. **Survey 4.**

 ## FAQs

 These are some of the answers to some of the questions we have received from you.